Eastwood City Walk of Fame

 The Eastwood City Walk of Fame or the Walk of Fame Philippines is a walk of fame patterned after the Hollywood Walk of Fame, and is located in Eastwood City, Quezon City.
-It was founded on December 1, 2005.
-As German Moreno's home network, GMA Network is the official media partner of Walk of Fame since 2005 that were supported by GMA Network's bosses Atty.
-Felipe L. Gozon and Mr. Duavit Jimenez Jr.
+It was founded on December 1, 2005, by talent manager German Moreno.
+Moreno's employer, GMA Network, is the official media partner of the Walk of Fame since 2005.

 History

 The Walk of Fame Philippines project almost failed to launch due to lack of budget and connection; fortunately the Head of MOWELFUND Miss Boots Anson-Roa during that time, recommended to German Moreno to support the project by using his connection to the artists of the Philippines show business, being tagged as the Mr. Showman himself and was launched in 2005.
 The unveiling of stars happen every December.
 Stars were awarded twice a year from 2006 until 2008 and from 2013 to 2014.
 The Walk of Fame is a project of the German Moreno Walk of Fame Foundation (formerly the Walk of Fame Gallery and Museum), a non-profit organization founded by the late German Moreno, which the expense is from his own pocket.
 Entrepreneur Alice Eduardo joined him as co-owner in 2013.

 Following Moreno's death on January 8, 2016, Megaworld Corporation Senior Associate Vice President and Head for Marketing Tefel Pesigan-Valentino and Quezon City Mayor Herbert Bautista announced that they will continue the Walk of Fame as part of the "City of Stars" project, which was approved by the city's local government in 2014.
 In February 2016, it was announced that Moreno's son, Federico will become Walk of Fame's president and general manager.